Tailnet lock white paper

 Tailnet lock was designed to achieve a singular principle:

-Tailscale infrastructure cannot add unauthorized nodes to a tailnet with tailnet lock enabled, and any attempt to do so can be blocked and detected.
+Tailscale infrastructure cannot add an unauthorized node to a tailnet with tailnet lock enabled, and any attempt to do so can be detected and blocked.

-While Tailscale’s control plane is responsible for a lot of functionality — ranging from handling logins, interpreting ACLs, computing packet filters, and so on — its most critical function to the security of the tailnet is its distribution of node keys.
-By making it impossible for a compromised or malicious control plane to distribute acceptable node keys, we can eliminate the possibility of clandestine nodes participating in a tailnet and receiving or sending tailnet network traffic in plaintext.
+Tailscale’s control plane is responsible for a lot of different things — ranging from handling logins and interpreting ACLs to computing packet filters, and so on — but its most critical function, related to the security of a tailnet, is the distribution of node keys.
+By making it impossible for the control plane to unilaterally distribute node keys, tailnet lock eliminates the possibility of nodes surreptitiously joining a tailnet to send or receive unencrypted network traffic.

 Assigning trust for key distribution

-Under tailnet lock, each individual node verifies and enforces that other nodes’ public keys announced by the control plane are accompanied by a valid cryptographic signature, from a trusted source.
-Node keys that fail signature verification are not accepted and cannot be used to establish WireGuard sessions — effectively preventing them from participating in the data plane and observing traffic traversing the tailnet.
+With tailnet lock enabled, each node verifies and enforces that the other nodes’ public keys (as announced by the control plane), are accompanied by a valid cryptographic signature from a trusted source.
+Node keys that fail signature verification are not accepted, and cannot establish a WireGuard session — effectively preventing the node from accessing the data plane and observing or intercepting tailnet traffic.

-While simple, this approach brings with it a new challenge: How do nodes know which keys are authorized to sign node keys, and how can this information be updated in a manner which cannot be tampered with by the control plane?
+This approach, however, raises a new set of challenges: How do nodes know which keys are authorized to sign node keys, and how can this information be updated in a way that can’t be tampered with by the control plane?
 Addressing these challenges forms the bulk of tailnet lock’s design.

 Components of tailnet lock

-This section covers each of the components of tailnet lock.
+This section covers each component of tailnet lock.

 Tailnet lock keys

 Tailnet lock introduces a new set of keys — tailnet lock keys (TLKs) — to be used in the operation of tailnet lock.
 These are generated by every node on first startup, but not every node’s TLK needs to be trusted.
-An initial set of trusted TLKs is specified by the administrator while enabling tailnet lock, and trusted TLKs can be added or revoked.
+An initial set of trusted TLKs is specified by the administrator when tailnet lock is enabled, and trusted TLKs can be added or revoked at any time.

 TLKs are Ed25519 keys, which are used to sign new node keys (used for WireGuard sessions) and changes to tailnet lock configuration.